Old School (2003 film): Production

-Old School was filmed in and around La Crescenta, California from January 7, 2002 until March 18, 2002.
+Old School was filmed in and around La Crescenta, California from January 7, 2002, until March 18, 2002.
 Filming locations included Palisades High School, UCLA, USC and Harvard University.
 The film is considered a forerunner to the Frat Pack since three of its stars—Ferrell, Vaughn, and Wilson—are core members of that group.

 Reception

 Critical response

 Old School received mixed to positive reviews.
-On Rotten Tomatoes, the film has an approval rating of 60% based on reviews from 167 critics, with an average score of 5.6/10.
+On Rotten Tomatoes, the film has an approval rating of 60% based on reviews from 167 critics, with an average score of 5.7/10.
 The website's consensus states, "While not consistently funny, the movie does have its moments."
 On Metacritic, it has a score of 54 out of 100 based on reviews from 32 critics, indicating "Mixed or average reviews".
 Audiences surveyed by CinemaScore gave the film a grade B+ on a scale of A to F.

 Elvis Mitchell of The New York Times called it a "sloppy, dumb, though occasionally funny comedy," comparing it to "a half-empty glass of Coke that's been sitting out for a couple of days; sure, it looks like cola, but one sip tells you exactly what's missing."
 He called out both Phillips and co-executive producer Ivan Reitman for rehashing their previous works and accused the latter of self-plagiarism by saying that the film was "so derivative of Animal House (and, more specifically, its children) that it's like one of those by-the-numbers imitative movies Homer Simpson is so obsessed with."
 Mitchell added that Phillips "comes even closer than Mr. Reitman to stealing from himself."
 Mitchell praised Ferrell for using "his hilarious, anxious zealotry to sell the part" and Cuthbert who "hijacks the handful of scenes she has."

 Roger Ebert gave the film one out of four stars and stated, "This is not a funny movie, although it has a few good scenes and some nice work by Ferrell as an apparently compulsive nudist."
 Variety called it "This year's kinder, gentler Animal House."

 Box office

-The film grossed $17,453,216 in 2,689 theaters in its opening weekend at the U.S. Box office, opening at #2 behind Daredevil which was on its second week at the top spot.
-Old School has had gross receipts of $75,585,093 in the U.S. and Canada and $11,470,256 in international markets for a total of $87,055,349 worldwide.
+The film grossed $17,453,216 in 2,689 theaters in its opening weekend at the U.S. box office, opening at #2 behind Daredevil which was on its second week at the top spot.
+Old School grossed receipts of $75,585,093 in the U.S. and Canada and $11,550,427 in international markets for a total of $87,135,520 worldwide.